grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 }
 ```

-Here, `fDSP` which is the Faust DSP object is first instantiated.
-Then `fUI` which will be used to control the parameters of the DSP is instantiated.
-These 2 objects are bound together using the `buildUserInterface` method of `fDSP`.
+Here, `fDSP`, which is the Faust DSP object, is first instantiated.
+Then `fUI`, which will be used to control the parameters of the DSP, is instantiated.
+These two objects are bound together using the `buildUserInterface` method of `fDSP`.
 Finally, memory is allocated for the stereo output of the Faust object.
 Note that `outputs` is a double array (one dimension for audio channels and one dimension for audio samples/buffers).

-Conversly, write the following in the `releaseResources` method of `MonoSynthAudioProcessor`:
+Conversely, write the following in the `releaseResources` method of `MonoSynthAudioProcessor`:

 ```
 void MonoSynthAudioProcessor::releaseResources()